scidash/ParallelPyNEURON/README.md

 ### and then go to localhost:8888 in your web browser.

 ### To mount a host file system, and then to develop interactively inside the image:

-`docker run -v path/to/python/code:/home/mnt -it neuronunit-scoop-deap`
+`docker run -it -p 8888:8888 -v `pwd`:/home/jovyan/work/scipyopt <image_name> bash`

+Note: jovyan is just an arbitary name for the user space on the docker filesystem.
+There is nothing special about the name jovyan.

 # 6
 The hierarchy of docker images here is: